antmicro/parallella-lcd-fpga/README.rst

 Parameters for the LCD screen can be adjusted in the DTB file, in the ``axi_hdmi/lcd@0`` section.
 For different screens an adapter board might be needed.

-License
+Licence
 -------

-This software, unless otherwise stated, is released on the `3-clause BSD license <http://opensource.org/licenses/BSD-3-Clause>`_.
+This software, unless otherwise stated, is released on the `BSD 3-clause licence <http://opensource.org/licenses/BSD-3-Clause>`_.